altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 {
 ~Kent could not remember the last time he had a dream~ ~But today...~
-~He dreamed of a ship: one he vaugly remembered from his childhood, imposing and nonsensical - he knew every detail about it~ ~It was a continuation of a dream he had long ago, he had been here before~ ~He saw the tear across the deck of the ship where the tower used to be~ ~He knew every person - each hiding below deck~
+~He dreamt of a ship: one he vaguely remembered from his childhood, imposing and nonsensical - he knew every detail about it~ ~It was a continuation of a dream he had long ago, he had been here before~ ~He saw the tear across the deck of the ship where a tower used to be~ ~He knew every person - each hiding below deck~
 ~And he knew people were missing, but not who~
 *He woke up*